hobediente/Recipe_Recommender_System_Project/README.md

 In this step NLP cleaning of recipes takes place.

 # 4. Modeling Sales:
-In this step I build a system that reccomends recipes from my dataset that come closest to the desired nutrition meterics and ingredient specified by users.
+In this step I build a system that reccomends recipes from my dataset that come closest to the desired nutrition meterics and ingredients specified by users.

 ### *For results, limitations, and takeaways scroll to bottom*